croquet/microverse/staging/docs/CardSpec.md

 boolean
 ```

-Specify whether the card automatically locks other users out when one user is interacting.
+Specifies whether the card automatically locks other users out when one user is interacting.

 ---